-Co-ownership of a single forest by two separate and autonomous IT organizations is not recommended.
+We do not recommend co-ownership of a single forest by two separate and autonomous IT organizations.
 In the future, the goals of the two IT groups might change, so that they can no longer accept shared control.

-Outsourcing service administration to more than one outside partner is not recommended.
+We do not recommend outsourcing service administration to more than one outside partner.
 Multinational organizations that have groups in different countries or regions might choose to outsource service administration to a different outside partner for each country or region.
 Because multiple outside partners cannot be isolated from one another, the actions of one partner can affect the service of the other, which makes it difficult to hold the partners accountable to their service level agreements.

 Only one instance of an Active Directory domain should exist at any time.
 Microsoft does not support cloning, splitting, or copying domain controllers from one domain in an attempt to establish a second instance of the same domain.
-For further information about this limitation, see the following section, "Restructuring Limitations."
+For more information about this limitation, see the following section.